|View Webinars by: Date | Technical Interest|

 Who Should Attend

-This webinar will benefit engineers involved in product design and/or optimization; process design and/or optimization; quality improvement efforts such as defect elimination, warranty avoidance or similar initiatives; and technicians, analysts and managers who support engineers in these efforts.
+This web seminar will benefit engineers involved in product design and/or optimization; process design and/or optimization; quality improvement efforts such as defect elimination, warranty avoidance or similar initiatives; and technicians, analysts and managers who support engineers in these efforts.
 This course has no specific course prerequisites.
 However, participants are expected to have some math background, that includes elementary statistics.
 Since the course includes demonstration and hands-on use of Minitab, participants should have some familiarity with Windows-based personal computer applications.

 - What is DOE (with Initial Data Collection Exercise)